Xinyuan-LilyGO/LilyGO-T-A76XX/README.md

   1. Replace the IO port and connect the default low-level device to IO12
   2. Use espefuse to forcefully set the flash voltage to 3.3V.
 For details, please refer [here](https://docs.espressif.com/projects/esptool/en/latest/esp32/espefuse/set-flash-voltage-cmd.html#set-flash-voltage), this can only be set once, and cannot be set incorrectly.
 If the setting is incorrect, the module will never start.

+- Network registration denied ?
+   1. When the network registration is refused, please check whether the APN is set correctly.
+For details, please refer to [issues104](https://github.com/Xinyuan-LilyGO/LilyGO-T-A76XX/issues/104)

 # 7️⃣Resource